Birth Injury Claims

 - Mistakes made in reading CTG results on a fetal heart monitor, and serious birth trauma to mother or baby.

-If it can be shown that the treatment given to the mother or baby before, during or after birth fell below the standard of reasonably competent health care professional, you may be entitled to make a compensation claim.
+If it can be shown that the treatment given to the mother or baby before, during or after birth fell below the standard of a reasonably competent health care professional, you may be entitled to make a compensation claim.

 At nhsnegligenceclaim.com, our expert medical negligence solicitors specialize in birth injury claims.
 We have helped a good number of victims get the compensation they deserve to help them in their current condition.